 This taco is essentially the same as the soft taco, with the exception of a harder tortilla and ground beef instead of chicken.
 Comprising of just 310 milligrams of sodium, don't be afraid to order two!

 Best: Nacho Cheese Doritos Locos Taco

-If you like Doritos in chip form, then you’ll likely love it in taco shell form, too.
-In fact, did you know that one of the main reasons people love chips is the crunchy sound it makes as you munch?
-Maybe that’s why people can’t resist just ordering one of these tacos.
+If you like Doritos in chip form, then you'll likely love it this crunchy taco shell form, too.
+In fact, did you know that one of the main reasons people love chips is because of the sound it makes as you munch?
+Maybe that's why people can't resist just ordering one of these tacos.